 At the Quake Con 2014 unveil it was revealed that the game focuses on high speed movement and run & gun gameplay like the original Doom, and also features a deep combat melee system, including execution animations.
 There is no regen health system, thus the player will be forced to pick up health from fallen enemies in order to regain health.
+This gore kill system, initiated by dealing damage to enemies and then performing a melee attack, is meant to keep the action moving forward.
+The player is encouraged to play aggressively in order to re-supply and regain health.

 At QuakeCon 2008, id announced that Doom 4 will not be available through digital distribution like many of the company's previous titles.
 At the press conference, id Software co-founder John Carmack announced that Doom 4 would have "three times as much horsepower as RAGE".
-The game was then said to run at only 30 frames a second, but despite this, Carmack promises to raise the bar on video game graphics to a level "no one has ever seen before."
+The game was then said to run at only 30 frames a second, but despite this, Carmack promised to raise the bar on video game graphics to a level "no one has ever seen before."
 Later in the event, id CEO Todd Hollenshead contradicted Carmack in a way when he announced id is "not even sure if Doom 4 will be Doom 4."

-At Quake-con 2014 a private showing of the game wowed doom fans, but no footage surfaced for the public's viewing pleasure.
+At Quake-con 2014 a private showing of the game wowed Doom fans, but no footage surfaced for the public's viewing pleasure.
 In a interview it was stated nothing would be shown until 2015.

 In interviews John Carmack has implied that the gameplay was to be more action-oriented than the previous title, and looks to shy away from the survival horror elements of Doom 3.
 Namely the excessive darkness, monsters 'hiding in closets', and the relatively limited amount of ammo available.